 What are the symptoms of mumps?

-associated with mumps and usually develops over two or three days, before reaching a peak and easing off.
-The swelling tends to last around eight days.
-The glands are tender but not usually red and hot (this would suggest a bacterial infection).
+The most common symptom of mumps is painful swelling in one or both salivary glands just under your ears and behind your jaw.
+The swelling usually develops over 2 or 3 days, before reaching a peak and easing off.
+It tends to last around 8 days.
+The glands are sensitive to touch but not usually red and hot.

 Other symptoms include: